Interview: Digital travel guides are “simple as Lego“

 What solutions does Siemens offer?

-With our solutions like HAFAS or SiMobility, Siemens and HaCon ensure that millions of passengers and transportation operators are optimally informed about their connections and systems.
+With our HAFAS solutions, Siemens and Hacon ensure that millions of passengers and transportation operators are optimally informed about their connections and systems.
 Even more: We deliver a door-to-door intermodal digital travel advisory service.
 App contents are becoming increasingly detailed because the transport modes themselves – as well as the infrastructures – have growing numbers of sensors capable of delivering more data in real-time.
 These sensors also include so-called beacons (see infobox on the right), whose data can, among other things, deliver information on passenger flows so transportation operators can, for instance, direct their customers to available seats.
 We can use displays in trains, for instance, to show information about available capacity in the cars.
 We can easily display where seats are still available by combining timetable information and capacity tracking in the cars themselves.
 This requires that we integrate growing volumes of data from various service providers in the apps without affecting their functionality.

 And how can we do this?